TLop503/ipcheq2/README.md

 # ipcheq2

-Requires .env in project root w/:
+Requires .env in same dir as bin with:
 `ABIPDBKEY=<your key here>`